SadAugust/AutoTrimps/README.md

 # AutoTrimps - SadAugust Fork

 ## Current Version - Ongoing Development!
 - SadAugust Fork.
-All changes made by SadAugust using GenBTC as base.
-Currently up-to-date as of 03/2022.
+All changes made by SadAugust using Zorn192/GenBTC as base.
+Currently up-to-date as of 05/2023.

 ## AT Script Installation